sparkflows/sparkflows-docs/docs/tutorials/data-engineering/string-functions-multiple.rst

 Workflow
 --------

-The example workflow below, read data from HDFS/Hive and applies different string functions on different columns of the dataset.
+The example workflow below, reads data from HDFS/Hive and applies different string functions on different columns of the dataset.

 .. figure:: ../../_assets/tutorials/etl/string-functions-multiple/1.PNG